GaetanLepage/phd-manuscript/sections/4_active_ssl/3_method/0_index.typ

 The neural network #psi-dnn takes the $H$ shifted #doa maps $(tilde(M)_(t-H+1), dots, tilde(M)_(t))$ as a single $H$-channel image $bold(tilde(M))_t$.
 It outputs a single-channel image #AM, which is expected to approximate the target map #AM-targ.

-Conventional architectures from the computer vision literature are considered as the model targets image-like information.
+Conventional architectures from the computer vision literature are considered because the model targets image-like information.
 Although several solutions could successfully solve this problem, one must pay attention to the network's receptive field.
 Indeed, designs purely based on small convolutional kernels would not be able to capture global information.
 In this specific task, the intersecting rays present in each #doa map must be considered from a sufficiently large scale.